7purplebulls/finance-opt-tools/doc/source/tut/getting_started.rst

 	Keep in mind if you have the same symbols in the dictionaries, the later one in the merge function will overwrite the previous ones.

-	#TODO:

-	See the Julia Official Documentation for more information.
+	See the `Julia Official Documentation <http://docs.julialang.org/en/release-0.4/>`_ for more information.

 .. code:: julia